 No you really shouldn’t eat egg rolls on a keto diet.
 Traditional egg rolls have roughly 16g net carbs (source).

-How to make this deconstructed egg roll!
+How to make this deconstructed keto egg roll in a bowl.

 As I stated above, this low carb recipe can be done in about 20 minutes.
 Here’s how I made it.

-- This is a great recipe for meal prep or those on a low calorie diet.
+This is great for dinner and even tastes good the next day for lunch!
+It’s also perfect for meal prep for those on a low calorie diet or with a ketogenic lifestyle.
 You can make a big batch and freeze portions for other meals.

 Other quick keto recipes that use these ingredients.